joannejia17/hello-world/README.md

-# hello-world
+# Hello World

 ==============

 Hi there!
-This is Joanne Jia's first repo.
+This is Joanne's first repo.
 I like difficult problems, human centered approaches and data driven solutions.
-Ah oh, I think frozen grapes are the best thing in the world.
-Oh, out of this world.
+Also, I believe frozen grapes are the best thing ever.